2511674586/withLinux/README.md

 Linux tricks, hints, hacks and many others based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
 This project is a personal knowledge base, and some of the hints and hacks there are just recored by keywords.

+One way to use this project is to clone it to your machine, and lookup keywords within it with the perl utility `ack`.

 Items marked with `(-)` are still in progress.